-In early September, the KCK announced that it was ending the withdrawal of militants, citing the Government's "irresponsible" approach to the process, and its failure to take confidence building steps including ending the construction of new police stations, improving the conditions of Abdullah Öcalan, and releasing Kurdish prisoners.
-57 However, it said that the ceasefire would remain in place.58
+In early September, the KCK announced that it was ending the withdrawal of militants, citing the Government's 'irresponsible' approach to the process, and its failure to take confidence building steps including ending the construction of new police stations, improving the conditions of Abdullah Öcalan, and releasing Kurdish prisoners.
+However, it said that the ceasefire would remain in place.

 In early November, Selahattin Demirtas, co-chair of the BDP, discussed the disappointment felt by many Kurds regarding the content of the democratisation package announced by Prime Minister Erdoğan, and the fact that the package was formed unilaterally.
-In addition, he expressed the need to transform what he described as the current 'dialogue' between Mr. Öcalan and the Government into concrete 'negotiations'; a point that is echoed throughout the Kurdish movement.59 Cemal Bayik, military-political leader of the PKK conveyed a similar message: either the Government accept 'deep and meaningful negotiations with the Kurdish movement or a civil war will erupt in Turkey.
+In addition, he expressed the need to transform what he described as the current 'dialogue' between Mr. Öcalan and the Government into concrete 'negotiations'; a point that is echoed throughout the Kurdish movement.
+Cemal Bayik, military-political leader of the PKK conveyed a similar message: either http://uk.reuters.com/article/2013/08/17/uk-turkey-kurds-erdogan-